-The requirements and formatting of the doctoral thesis are described in the BayNAT doctoral regulations.
+The requirements and formatting of the doctoral thesis are described in the BayNAT doctoral regulations (with the PEER regulation referring to them).
 The PEER executive board created guidelines for the thesis form, formatting and the own contribution declaration (see below) in addition to the BayNAT regulations.

 In general, the doctoral thesis must be the doctoral student´s independent academic work providing new insights that help to find answers to scientific questions.

 A doctoral thesis may be designed in two different formats: